Jax24135/webRadioPi2/README.md

 # 5 times a day and launches a browser to a specified URL

 # for ease of use, drop the switcher.py or switcher.counter.py on Desktop for easy User URL manipulation

+# Use EITHER swithcer.complex.py or switcher.simple.py (no need for both)